scuzzydude/asimov/asimov.md

 Bill Gates and Warren Buffet started *The Giving Pledge* campaign, where a bunch of well-intentioned billionaires promised to give away half their wealth to charitable causes.
 This is apparently because they want to give back -- to solve problems for the rest of us.
 This is glorious philanthropy and in no way am I criticizing the motivation.
 Charity by the wealthy is responsible for so much that makes the United States a wonderful place to live.
 Around election time, there is a vocal chorus of those who like to point out how little the rich might pay in taxes, but they don't include what the rich give out voluntarily.

 I really believe Bill Gates's motivations are pure because he's the most badass businessman and coder in human history.[^24] He's one of the true fathers of the digital age.
-Indirectly, he has already fostered the foundation of historical clarity.
-He didn't need to be the richest guy in the world to set his mark on history, and the only professional stain is he was accused of was being a monopolist.
+Indirectly, he has fostered the foundation of historical clarity.
+He didn't need to be the richest guy in the world to set his mark on history, and his only professional stain is he was accused of being a monopolist.
 What's worse, being an accused monopolist, or a dictator for life?
 To Americans, monopolist are cool, that's why we play the children's game called *Monopoly*.
 I don't know what the hell kind of kid's games they play in Finland.[^25]

 I'm not concerned about the motivations.
 At a systems level, the rich give back to achieve a lasting effect.
 For the good of man or to be recognized by history, it doesn't matter in the wealth equation.
 It's leverage of their wealth in a historical context.
 The continued leverage of their wealth -- be it property or innovation or imagination -- adds to the wealth of mankind even after they are gone.
 A measurement of value.